leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 while simultaneously concerning itself with a framework for these systems (which Graeber calls "an anthropology.").

+Graeber's sentiment is echoed in many of the books on this list, of Zizek's concept of _ideology_, The Ignorant Schoolmaster's topic of systemic statism (how the state embues itself into everything we do), that we not only must become aware of our assumptions, the _anthropology_ of any system we may implement.

 ## The Ignorant Schoolmaster

 _The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation_ by